ibm-watson-iot/iot-python/mkdocs/docs/application/api/status.md

 ## Handling the ServiceStatus data

-The `wiotp.sdk.api.status.ServiceStatus` class extends defaultdict allowing you to treat the reponse as a simple Python dictionary that contains the json response body of the API call made under the covers if you so choose, however it's designed to make it easy to interact with the API results by providing convenient properties representing the data available from the API:
+The `wiotp.sdk.api.status.ServiceStatusResult` class extends defaultdict allowing you to treat the reponse as a simple Python dictionary that contains the json response body of the API call made under the covers if you so choose, however it's designed to make it easy to interact with the API results by providing convenient properties representing the data available from the API:

 - `region` The Watson IoT Platform region where your organization runs.
 - `messaging` The status of core messaging services in your region.